Fostering Customer Loyalty in eCommerce

 - Jeff Gitomer, Customer Loyalty Expert

-As an eCommerce team leader, you’re well aware of the value of loyal customers already -- but fostering real customer loyalty is something of a secret sauce.
-It starts with understanding your customer, and what inspires loyalty in them to certain brands.
+As an eCommerce team leader, you’re well aware of the value of loyal customers already— but fostering real customer loyalty is something of a secret sauce.
+It starts with understanding your customer and what makes them loyal to certain brands.

 According to Accenture, the number one factor that customers said inspires their loyalty to a brand is trustworthiness and respect of privacy.
 “Being there when I need them but otherwise leaving me alone,” was the second-most important factor, while “acknowledging my loyalty and importance to them” came in third.

 What’s more — 1 in 3 customers are likely to spend more on products when they’re loyal to a brand.